Action of 22 October 1793: Battle

 Agamemnon had suffered severe damage to its rigging and sails from the French fire, and should the French have attempted a united attack, Nelson would have had difficulty manoeuvering in the battle.
 Nelson called together his officers and held a council of war to decide whether the action should be renewed in this state or whether Agamemnon should withdraw.
 This consultation was unusual in the Royal Navy, but provided Nelson with support from his crew should he be questioned on the point when he returned to the fleet.
 The council decided to pause and allow the crew to eat a meal before reengaging the French, but the conclusion was moot as Perrée also declined to renew the action.
 By 12:00 repairs on Melpomène were sufficient to allow the French to withdraw.
 Losses on Agamemnon were one sailor killed and six wounded, much lower than reported casualties of 24 killed and 50 wounded on Melpomène.

 Nelson himself later estimated that the combined French force mustered 170 guns and 1,600 sailors and could easily have overwhelmed his disabled ship had they counterattacked.
 He wrote that "Had they [the French frigates] been English, a 64 could never have got [away] from them."
 The engagement has been cited as typifying naval tactics of the period; the Royal Navy, as the more aggressive service, preferred the weather gage, from which they could bear down on an enemy ship in a frontal attack.
 The French, trained in defensive tactics, took the leeward position that allowed them the opportunity of escape and the ability to target the attacker as they closed.
-The French tactics allowed them to direct their fire against the attackers masts, sails and rigging from long range, as with the Agamemnon, disabling the enemy and preventing them from pressing their attack.
-The British preferred point-blank range, around 400 yd, and targeted the hull and crew of the enemy ship, seeking to batter it into surrender.
+The French tactics allowed them to direct their fire against the attacker's masts, sails and rigging from long range, as with the Agamemnon, disabling the enemy and preventing them from pressing their attack.
+However, the British preferred point-blank range, around 400 yd, and targeted the hull and crew of the enemy ship, seeking to batter it into surrender.